git-pull/website/consulting/why-python.rst

 Python projects.
 Some have large userbases, even distributed on major Linux distributions.
 I stand by my track record.

-A programming language not being my favorite isn't the sole reason I may not be a fit at the time.
-But it's a strong indication there's a better choice for you at the time.
+In my past startups, I didn't have the power to override and enforce safer solutions that could have led the business to a better outcome.
+I've also tried various combinations of software stacks, and learn how important it is to stick to safe, effective technologies.

+I don't refuse work solely based on me not liking a programming language.
 If I'm not programming Python, I'm concerned I won't meet your expectations.
-That would not only make me feel pretty bad, but worse, it could end up being non-optimal to your objectives.
+That would not only make me feel bad, but worse, it could end up being non-optimal to your objectives.

-I try to avoid risky decisions as a software developer.
-I want to pick the best tool for the job.
-In many common cases at startups - Python runs circles around the other options.

-In my past startups, I didn't have the power to override and enforce safer solutions that could have led the business to a better outcome.

-I don't know your stack.
+I don't know your stack, and can't judge it.
 But since Python suits so many generalist cases, I want to take this chance to convey some information on why I think Python is best.

 Why you should move to Python
 -----------------------------

-It's my recommendation your server-side, data, and scripting tools to Python.
-Set forth below are the reasons why I think Python is the best language for startups:
+I think Python is best for server, data, and script code.
+I think it's overall the best programming language for startups:

 Performance
 """""""""""